kscout/auto-cluster/README.md

 ZoneID = "ZONEID"

 [OpenShiftInstall]
+# Directory where openshift-install will store cluster details
 StateStorePath = "PATH TO A DIRECTORY WHICH SCRIPT CAN WRITE TO"

 [Slack]
+# Slack incoming web hook used to post new cluster credentials
 IncomingWebhook = "https://hooks.slack.com/services/SECRET_SLACK_INFO
 ```